MustansirAbdullah/waigdt/README.md

 ## Contributing

 PRs and issues welcome.
-Keep it minimal — if a feature would make this feel like a dashboard, it probably doesn't belong here.
+Keep it minimal but if a feature would make this feel like a dashboard, it probably doesn't belong here.

 ---